-Staying safe is probably one of the first concerns that pop into the minds of travellers going to Rio de Janeiro.
+How to stay safe in Rio?
+This is probably one of the first concerns that pop into the minds of travelers.
 While there are no reasons for alarm, I’m going to give you some tips on you how can you stay safe and enjoy this amazing city.
 It sure doesn’t hurt to be more aware, right?

 All my life I’ve read about violent crimes and an endless roll of stories of people getting robbed all throughout Brazil and specifically in Rio de Janeiro.
 Heck, the title of this post already assumes the city is extremely dangerous – which is not entirely true!

 All the conversations followed the same pattern: “It’s a great place and you’re going to love it, but… <<insert concerning comment or story that ruins everything good said before>>.

 Well, after being back, there’s good and bad news about Rio.

 Good Rio vs Bad Rio